All About the Flamenco Shawl and How to Wear It

 What's a working shawl?
 It's a large shawl you use as a prop, not one you wear around your shoulders.

-Whether the shawl dances are derived from the bullfighting cape is a matter of debate - but the important thing is, a shawl can be a spectacular addition to your repertoire.
-In the next two clips, you can see the difference between the smaller, lighter shawls used by amateurs and the huge, heavy professional shawl:
+Whether the shawl dances are derived from the bullfighting cape is a matter of debate—but the important thing is that a shawl can be a spectacular addition to your repertoire.
+In the next two clips, you can see the difference between the smaller, lighter shawls used by amateurs and the huge, heavy professional shawl.

 How to Choose a Working Shawl